 If you’re looking for walks in Dublin, you can’t go wrong with a visit here.
 Corkagh is a fine spot for a ramble, and there are a couple of trails to choose from.

-There’s also a pet farm (update: now closed) and a decent cycle track.
+There’s also a decent cycle track.
 You can also grab coffee from the Coffee and Donuts truck before you set off.

 1. The walk

 As you can imagine, there’s a ton of scope here for walking and the Corkagh Walk is a cracking way to stretch your legs and see some of the park’s most beautiful sections.
 The 4.2 km loop begins in the main car park and heads south along the park’s outer edges before turning west towards the Carmac Valley Camping Park.